EnderSyth/Genshin-Wish-Export/README.md

 I also toss the array to the clipboard after exiting, that way if you’re like me and used a macro to fully automate it you don’t have to worry about the array having been dumped for the 100th refreshed copy command from the macro.

 ### Wait macros?
-Yes, if you have a keyboard/mouse with the ability to make macros and assign them to a hotkey this is very easy to automate.
+Yes, if you have a keyboard/mouse with the ability to make macros and assign them to a hotkey, this is very easy to automate.
 You can also do this via the AutoHotkey software if you don't have a device that supports doing so.

-Just make a macro that does [Ctrl+A -> Ctrl+C -> Left-Click] and repeat.
+Just make a macro that does [Ctrl+A -> Ctrl+C -> Left-Click] and repeat (with a 1+ second delay).
 Make sure your mouse is on the "next page" button and that you've clicked somewhere on the page before you start the macro, and step away until done.

 The timeout will happen once you reach the end of your history and then you can simply exit the program, and the array is tossed to the clipboard again.